spawnmarvel/azure-ansibel/ReadmeQuickGuide.md

 # Then copy authorized_keys.pub from the Ansible control node
 cat authorized_keys.pub

-# Then paste it in the file on new vm-uksqa12
+# Then paste it in the file on vm-remote
 sudo nano authorized_keys

 # Set chmod, So that you don't mess up other permissions already on the file, use the flag +, such as via